Frequently Asked Questions

-Answer: No. The foot orthoses should not create new pain or aggravate existing pain.
-There is always a break-in, or transition period for anything that one puts on their body to restrain movement, however, there should be NO PAIN associated with this transition period, only an unfamiliar and therefore, for some, an uncomfortable new feeling to get used to.
+No. The foot orthoses should not create new pain or aggravate existing pain.
+There is always an adjustment, or transition period for anything that one puts on their body to restrain movement, however, there should be NO PAIN associated with this transition period, only an unfamiliar and therefore, for some, an uncomfortable new feeling to get used to.
 The mind is an amazing tool and helps us to quickly adapt to new things, this transition period should only last for a few days.
 If you feel any increased or new pain, or if you have any concerns or questions, you should contact your Certified Orthotist for an appointment.
-If the orthoses do cause pain - DO NOT WEAR THEM.
+If the orthoses do cause pain – DO NOT WEAR THEM.

-Answer: When you come for your first appointment, make sure you bring any information that is relevant to the reason for the appointment.
+When you come for your first appointment, make sure you bring any information that is relevant to the reason for the appointment.

 You should bring: